Dspace-Fi/saf-archiver/cmd/prepare-csv/README.md

 	 * `uef.type` tries to map document types used in UEF's SoleCRIS system into ePrintTypes.
 	 * `uef.doi` tries to format dois into urls (10.1111/etc -> http://doi.org/doi:10.1111/etc) if it seems likely to succeed.
 Columns are output in the order they are in the `columns` list.
+ * `new-columns`is a list containing new-column maps
+ * new-column map is a map containing the following keys
+     * `title` is a string containing the title for the generated column
+     * `generator` is a string specifying generator to generator.
+Generator names can be found in the source code file `generators.go`.

 # Author & License